galaxyproject/galaxy-hub/content/news/2021-11-galaxy-release-21-09/index.md

 Many fixes and enhancements were made to improve how Galaxy can import and write to remote data using the configured file source plugins.
-In addition to the History Export functionality, which can write to remote locations, we have added a ``Export datasets`` Tool for exporting individual Datasets and Dataset collections to configured remote locations.
+In addition to the History Export functionality, which can write to remote locations, we have added an ``Export datasets`` Tool for exporting individual Datasets and Dataset collections to configured remote locations.
 The Tool will automatically maintain the name and structure of Datasets and Dataset Collections.
 We have added the possibility to import entire folders of remote data and made the